 Additionally, Texas provides that the following pensions and retirement accounts are exempt under Texas law:

-This is not an exhaustive list of exemptions available in Texas, and the amounts shown here are correct as of June 2012.
+This is not an exhaustive list of exemptions available in Texas, and the amounts shown here are correct as of September 1, 2015.
 Because exemption amounts change periodically and you may have property not described in this article, you should always review the Texas laws to confirm.
-To find out more about researching statutes, visit the Legal Research Center.
+To find out more about researching statutes, visit Nolo's Legal Research Center.